Chart Configuration¶

 Lock Time¶

-Fixes the time range for the current chart query data, independent of the global time component.
-After successful setup, the upper-right corner of the chart will display the user-set time, such as [xx minutes], [xx hours], [xx days].
-Assuming a lock time interval of 30 minutes, even if the time control in the upper-right corner is adjusted, the current chart will only display data from the last 30 minutes.
+Fixes the time range for the current chart's query data,不受全局时间组件的限制 (not subject to the global time widget限制).
+After successful setup, the user-set time, such as "xx minutes", "xx hours", "xx days", will appear in the upper right corner of the chart.
+For example, if the locked time interval is 30 minutes, even if the time widget in the upper right corner is adjusted, the current chart will still only display data from the last 30 minutes.

 Rule Mapping¶

-Set metric ranges and corresponding background colors, font colors for different columns.
-Metrics within the range will be displayed according to the set styles.
+Set value ranges for different columns and corresponding background colors and font colors.
+Metrics within the range will be displayed according to the set style.

-Set metric ranges and mapping values; when the metric value falls within the set data range, it will be displayed as the corresponding mapping value.
+Set the metric range and mapping value.
+When the metric value falls within the set data range, it will be displayed as the corresponding mapped value.

-When setting value mappings, neither the "Display As" nor the "Color" fields are mandatory:
+When setting value mapping, neither "Display as" nor "Color" are mandatory:

 Field Mapping¶

-In actual business scenarios, if the fields to be queried differ from the fields displayed on the front end, field mapping in the chart can be enabled.
-Object mapping functionality for view variables is supported by default but turned off.
+In actual business scenarios, if the field to be queried is inconsistent with the field displayed on the front end, field mapping in the chart can be enabled.
+Used in conjunction with the object mapping function of view variables.
+Disabled by default.

-After enabling field mapping, the chart displays the grouped fields and their corresponding mapped fields, and any grouped fields not specified in the mapping will not be displayed.
+After enabling field mapping, the chart displays the queried grouping field and the corresponding mapped field.
+Grouping fields without a specified mapping are not displayed.

-After enabling, data from external workspaces can be queried under the current workspace and chart.
+Once enabled, data from external workspaces can be queried in the current chart within the current workspace.

-Below the chart, select the target workspace from the authorized workspace dropdown menu for querying.
+Below the chart, you can select the target workspace for querying from the dropdown box of authorized workspaces.

 Data Sampling¶

-After enabling, sampling queries will be performed on data other than "Metrics", with a non-fixed sampling rate that dynamically adjusts based on data volume.
+When enabled, sampling queries are performed on data other than "Metrics".
+The sampling rate is not fixed and is dynamically adjusted based on the data volume.

 Time Offset¶

-After enabling time offset, when querying relative time intervals, the actual query time range shifts forward by 1 minute to prevent data retrieval from being empty due to storage delays.
-For example: if the current time is 12:30 and you query data from the last 15 minutes, after enabling time offset, the actual query time will be: 12:14-12:29.
+Enabling time offset means that when querying a relative time interval, the actual query time range is shifted forward by 1 minute to prevent data retrieval failures due to ingestion latency.
+Example: Current time is 12:30, querying data from the last 15 minutes.
+With time offset enabled, the actual query time is: 12:14 - 12:29.

 Note

-- This setting only applies to relative times; if the query time interval is an "absolute time range," the time offset does not take effect.
+- This setting only takes effect for relative time queries.
+If the query time range is an "absolute time range", the time offset does not apply.